Vandegrift High School: Performing arts

 Vandegrift has a competitive show choir, the all-female group "Venom".

-Vandegrift's marching band has over 400 members, and has won UIL State championships 2 years in a row.
-The marching band has also won the 2023 Bands of America Super regional in San Antonio in both the preliminary round and final round.
-With their finals performance, they achieved the highest BOA Regional score of all time, with a 97.6.
+Vandegrift's marching band has over 400 members.
+Notable accolades include placing first in the University Interscholastic League (UIL) 2013 Class 4A State Marching Band Competition, winning the 2019 Bands of America (BOA) Grand National Championship in Indianapolis for their debut appearance at the competition, winning the 2023 BOA Super Regional in San Antonio, and winning the UIL Class 6A State Marching Band Championship for 2 years in a row in 2022 and 2023.
+Their finals performance in the 2023 BOA Super Regional achieved the highest BOA Regional score of all time at 97.600.

+Vandegrift's band program also has multiple concert bands with the top honor band/wind ensemble being named the Texas Music Educators Association (TMEA) Class 6A State Honor Band in 2019.

 Accomplishments

-In November 2013, Vandegrift High School took first place at the UIL Class 4A State Marching Band Championships.
+In 2013, Vandegrift High School took first place at the UIL Class 4A State Marching Band Championships.

-The girls' soccer team won the 2014 UIL Class 4A State Championship.
+In 2014, the girls' soccer team won the UIL Class 4A State Soccer Championship.

-The boys' golf team won the 4A State Championship in 2014.
+In 2014, the boys' golf team won the UIL Class 4A State Golf Championship.

+In 2015 and 2016, the boys' golf team won the UIL Class 5A State Golf Championship.

-The girls’ swim team won the UIL Class 5A State Championship in 2015.
+In 2015, the girls’ swim team won the UIL Class 5A State Championship.

-The boys’ swim team won the UIL Class 5A State Championship in 2016.
+In 2016, the boys’ swim team won the UIL Class 5A State Championship.

 In 2019, the marching band won the Bands of America Grand Nationals in Indianapolis for the first time.

-In 2022 and 2023, the marching band won the UIL Class 6A State Championship.
+In 2022 and 2023, the marching band won the UIL Class 6A State Marching Band Championship.

 In 2023 and 2024, the girls golf team won the UIL Class 6A State Championship.

 In 2024, the football team won the UIL Class 6A Division II State Championship.

 In 2025, the boys soccer team won the UIL Class 6A Division II State Championship.